v-rgrace/Viva/Viva/learning/academy.md

    ![Image of an academy after it has been enabled](/viva/media/learning/academy-6.png)

 2. Select the **Copy Academy** link icon next to **Enable Academy** to copy and share the Academy deep link url.

-## Microsoft Copilot Academy

-Microsoft Copilot Academy helps develop user skills associated with Copilot usage.
-This experience provides structured educational content within Viva Learning to help users learn about, discover, and use Copilot effectively.

-### Prerequisites for Microsoft Copilot Academy

-Users need a Microsoft 365 Copilot license to access Microsoft Copilot Academy:

-### Configure Microsoft Copilot Academy

-Microsoft Copilot Academy is enabled by default and discoverable on the **Academies** menu for users with a Microsoft 365 Copilot license.

-Admins can disable Microsoft Copilot Academy on the **Admin** tab in Viva Learning under the **Manage academies** section.

-#### Language support

-Microsoft Copilot Academy is currently only supported in English with a planned expansion to other languages.

-### Create your own custom academy

-You can create a new Academy tailored to your needs by using learning objects from the Copilot Academy.
-This approach allows you to maintain the essence of the Copilot Academy while also incorporating your organization's unique requirements.
-Here’s how:

-- **Create learning paths**: Start by creating learning paths that mirror the learning paths available in the Copilot Academy.
-This step forms the foundation of your custom academy.

-- **Add to your new academy**: Once your learning paths are set, you can seamlessly integrate them into your new academy for a personalized learning experience.